flexewebs/uxbarf/README.md

 * 'A Network develops beneath an Information Architecture.'
 * 'A designer wills for the visuals.'
 * 'A channel designs up a service.'
+* 'A design iterates over an app.'
+* 'A designer thinks in a stakeholder.'

 ##Bugs and challenges